Campaigns: reporting

 As well as viewing your data on the recipient’s list, you can also find your contact engagement data on the contacts detail view and the deal detail view linked to the contact.

-In the engagement section of your contact and deal detail view, you will see both changes in the contact status and record every specific campaign in which the contact has engaged.
+In the engagement section of your contact and deal detail view, you’ll see both changes to the contact status and a record of every specific campaign the contact has engaged with.

 Initially, the campaign item will show the contact name, the campaign name and the time sent.
 As the contact opens/clicks the campaign, the event will update automatically.